Ms. Williamson has been captivating the hearts of readers for decades. Her heroes are strong and daring while the antagonists, diabolical!

 “Fiddlesticks—get on with your work now girl.”
 Charlotte admonishes.

-History almost repeated itself.
+History almost repeats itself.
 However, instead of Abigail dying, she suffers a massive stroke, depriving her the use of her legs.
 Confined to a wheelchair, she cautions her husband against giving the ring to their oldest son.

 “Chester, I implore you not to give that ring to our eldest son.
 It can only bring misfortune—even death to his fiancée Daphne!”